OsBlaineOra/db-devops-tools/utPLSQL/README.md

 ## Test Coverage

-In your Jenkins project page, you will see a "Code Coverage" graph under the "Test Results Trend" graph.
+In your Jenkins project page, you will see a "Code Coverage" graph on the right hand side.

 The current code coverage is 0%.